 Incidentally, there is another connection.
 The American science journalist, master puzzle maker and ‘mathemagician’ Martin Gardner introduced Oulipo to the US when he discussed the group in his column in the February 1977 issue of Scientific American.
 In April 1961 he wrote his column on the mathematician H.S.M.
-Coxeter.
-The reason for this was the latter’s publication of his An Introduction to Geometry, a book in which Escher played a prominent role.
+Coxeter.***** The reason for this was the latter’s publication of his An Introduction to Geometry, a book in which Escher played a prominent role.
 On the cover of the April issue is the colour version of the drawing seen above.
-In April 1966 his complete column was dedicated to the graphic artist.
-The two had already corresponded on the mathematical elements in Escher’s work and on their fascination with Lewis Carroll back in the early sixties.
+In April 1966, Gardner’s complete column was dedicated to the graphic artist.****** The two had already corresponded on the mathematical elements in Escher’s work and on their shared fascination with Lewis Carroll back in the early sixties.
 In turn, Escher was already familiar with The Annotated Alice, Gardner’s famous book on Carroll.
-This was a book he had received from Coxeter, illustrating how everything is interrelated.
+This was a book Escher had received from Coxeter, illustrating how everything is interrelated.
 It shows once again that Escher was not the loner he was sometimes seen as.
-Instead, the circles in which he moved gravitated more towards mathematics, science and literature than those of art.
+Instead, the circles in which he moved, gravitated more towards mathematics, science and literature than towards art.

 [*], [**], [***] and [****] Wim Hazeu, M.C.
 Escher, Een biografie, Meulenhoff, 1998, pp. 454-456.